keptn-sandbox/keptn-jenkins-library/README.md

 // Example #4: Mark a starting timestamp before executing your tests
 // Following example will fill starttime with the time when you called markEvaluationStartTime and as end is empty will default to Now() keptn.markEvaluationStartTime()

+// ...
-... here is where you would execute any existing tests def keptnContext = keptn.sendStartEvaluationEvent starttime:"", endtime:"" echo "Open Keptns Bridge: ${keptn_bridge}/trace/${keptnContext}"
+// ^^^ here is where you would execute any existing tests

+// Keptn 0.7.x and prior: send start evaluation event to Keptn def keptnContext = keptn.sendStartEvaluationEvent starttime:"", endtime:"" echo "Open Keptns Bridge: ${keptn_bridge}/trace/${keptnContext}"

+// Keptn 0.8.x and newer: Send a test.finished event
+def keptnContext = keptn.sendFinishedEvent eventType: "test", keptnContext: "${params.shkeptncontext}", triggeredId: "${params.triggeredid}", result:"pass", status:"succeeded"
+echo "Open Keptns Bridge: ${keptn_bridge}/trace/${keptnContext}"